Folly Cove Designers: History of the Folly Cove Designers

 The design course started in 1938.
 In 1940 they had their first public exhibition (in the Burton studio).
 The following year they officially adopted the name "The Folly Cove Designers".
 Every year they had an opening to present new designs, and everyone enjoyed coffee and nisu (Finnish coffee bread, popular among the largely Finnish population of Lanesville).
 They established a relationship to wholesale their work to the America House of New York which had been established in 1940 by the American Craftsman Cooperative Council.
 In 1944 they hired Dorothy Norton as an executive secretary to run the business end of the successful young enterprise.
 In 1945, Lord and Taylor bought non-exclusive rights to five designs which pushed the reputation of the group, and began some national publicity and diverse commissions for their work.

 The Home Industries shop in Rockport, Massachusetts, owned by the Tolfords, sold the Designer's work to the public starting in 1943.
 It wasn't until 1948 that the Designers opened "The Barn" in Folly Cove as their own summer retail outlet.
 In the late 1950s they extended the season to ten months.
 Virginia Lee Burton died in 1968.
 The following year the group disbanded, ending a period of unique creativity and cooperation.
 Some Designers were with the group for only a season and others continued with the group for decades.
-In 1970 the sample books, display hangings and other artifacts from the Folly Cove Designer's Barn were given to the Cape Ann Museum in Gloucester, Massachusetts who are now the primary source for information about the Folly Cove Designers.
+In 1970 the sample books, display hangings and other artifacts from the Folly Cove Designer's Barn were given to the Cape Ann Museum in Gloucester, Massachusetts, which is now the primary source for information about the Folly Cove Designers.